Helping You Secure The Appropriate Amount Of Alimony In Livingston County

 How Long Do Alimony Payments Last?

 In Michigan, the duration of alimony payments can vary widely and may be structured as a single, lump-sum payment made to settle all alimony obligations or periodic (monthly) payments made over a specified duration.
-Period payments can be
+Periodic payments can be:

 - Temporary: Ending after a certain period or upon specific conditions, such as remarriage or cohabitation of the recipient